jcfaith/AWS-Projects/README.md

 * Spot Instances are used due to the application being stateless and fault tolerant
 * Primary instance type used is c5.large

-## Project 2 - Created a Serverless Workflow that Orchestrates a Message Queue-Based Microservice
+## Project 2 - Serverless Workflow that Orchestrates a Message Queue-Based Microservice

 Project QuickTime Video: https://drive.google.com/file/d/1UbsbbcZbxn3Runw3nhrn-tUBlBRH78KX/view?usp=sharing